Mattsouthgate/bot_hivesweeper/README.md

 # bot_hivesweeper
 A Python Juypter notebook for automated play of the Hivesweeper game.
-The game is online at: https://iogames.space/hivesweeper-io A multiplayer hexagon based minesweeper variant.
+The game is online at: https://iogames.space/hivesweeper-io and is a multiplayer minesweeper variant based on a hexagon grid - the same geometry as a bee hive.

-To use the code launch a Jupter notebook and load the code.
+To use the code launch a Jupter notebook and load the code and assets.

-In the web browser of the game choose your name then select options and choose orange as your colour.
-The HSV filters have been set for this colour.
-The bot will not recognise your 'team colour' if it is not orange - normally colour is assigned randomly by the game.
+RUNTIME REQUIREMENTS
+Team colour to be orange: the HSV filters have been set to recognise this colour as your own.
+Browser scaling set to 50%: first to allow more of the board to be seen and second the kernals in 2D convolution of the screen were captured at this scaling factor.

+TO USE
+In the web browser of the game scale the content to 50% and choose your name.
+By default the game assigns your hive a random colour, so in the option pick orange.
-Lastly run the code and start the game manually.
+Now run the code and start the game manually.
 The bot will identify trapped and safe cells and claim them based on local logic.

 Why I wrote this?
 I have been learning Python for a while now, initially with CodeCombat, but mostly writing utilities and as an alternative to Matlab - entirely due to the license cost.